-Both Holmann Hunt and Millais made paintings with sharp attention to detail and highly realistic lighting, creating nearly photographic depictions of scenes in nature or in well-lit interiors.
+Both Holman, Hunt and Millais made paintings with sharp attention to detail and highly realistic lighting, creating nearly photographic depictions of scenes in nature or in well-lit interiors.
 Rossetti was the more arcane member of the group, producing enigmatic paintings with less concern for minute precision.
 Biblical and medieval literary themes were popular subjects along with subjects from literature and poetry, particularly those associated with love and death.
 They often invested a further private symbolism into their art through certain objects and plant forms.
 The vitality and freshness of their paintings reflected a deeper moral conscience running through their art, calling for a simpler way of life more in tune with the natural world amidst the overwhelming effects of industrialisation in nineteenth century Britain.

 Although the Pre-Raphaelite movement was dominated by male artists, women played a vital role in its development.
 From the 1860s, Pre-Raphaelite paintings featured a new female archetype who was tall, strident and sexually empowered, challenging the submissive, idealised Victorian stereotype.
 The flowing long raven hair, pale skin and red lips of the Pre-Raphaelite woman became a defining feature of their art.
-Far from being idealised into an unattainable emblem of beauty, these were real women - the wives, mistresses and friends of the men who painted them - as writer John Ruskin noted, 'Every Pre-Raphaelite figure, however studied in expression, is a true portrait of some living person.'
+Far from being idealised into an unattainable emblem of beauty, these were real women - the wives, mistresses and friends of the men who painted them - as English writer John Ruskin (1819-1900) noted, 'Every Pre-Raphaelite figure, however studied in expression, is a true portrait of some living person.'
 The paintings were harshly criticised by the Victorian public for challenging the conventional representation of women, yet they now capture the changing spirit of the time.
-Many of their muses were also artists, including Georgiana Burne-Jones, Marie Spartali-Stilman, Jane Morris and Elisabeth Siddall, but historically their work has been overlooked in favour of their male colleagues.
+Many of their muses were also artists, including Georgiana Burne-Jones, Marie Spartali-Stillman, Jane Morris and Elizabeth Siddall, but historically their work has been overlooked in favour of their male colleagues.

 Beyond the Brotherhood

 The Pre-Raphaelite Brotherhood was a relatively short-lived phenomenon that only lasted around five years, from 1848-57.
 Cracks first began to appear in 1850 when Millais exhibited his Christ in the House of his Parents, 1849-50, at the Royal Academy.
-The painting attracted huge amounts of criticism, most notably from the writer Charles Dickens who described Millais’ depiction of Mary as 'so horrible in her ugliness that she would stand out from the rest of the company as a Monster…' The scandal caused friction amongst members of the group, who chose not to exhibit together in the future.
+The painting attracted huge amounts of criticism, most notably from the English writer Charles Dickens (1812-1870) who described Millais’ depiction of Mary as 'so horrible in her ugliness that she would stand out from the rest of the company as a Monster…' The scandal caused friction amongst members of the group, who chose not to exhibit together in the future.
 However, Ruskin was one of their strongest supporters, celebrating their close connections with the natural world and the revival of medieval culture.